Random-Devil-with-internet/Evidence_Guide/Css-Javascript.md

   font-size: 14px;
 }
 ```
-How you put css in a html file is by either using an external file or putting it into the html file.
+How you put css in a html document is by either using an external file or putting it into the html document.
 You can also put the css in Inline but that will not be covered.
 To link an external css file you need to use a link tag, inside the link tag there are two attributes href, rel.
 The href attribute is the file path, the rel attribute is to indicate that it is a style sheet.
-To put the css into the html file you put the css inside two style tags.
+To put the css into the html document you put the css inside two style tags.

 Example: